crazycanuck2544/RTSgame/README.md

-HowDoGuard
+RTS Game
 ==========

-A fun project to make a fighting game
+A fun project to make a RTS game